HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 ERROR 1045 (28000): Access denied for user 'kevin'@'192.168.56.109' (using password: YES)
 ```

-## mysql tables
+## MySQL tables

-In a database, you can create tables to store data.
+In a relational database, you can create tables to store data.
 A table is a collection of rows and columns.
-Each row represents a record, and each column represents a field in the record.
+Each row represents a record and each column represents a field in the record.

-### listing tables
+### Listing tables

 You can see a list of tables in the current database with the `show tables;` command.
 Our `famouspeople` database has no tables yet.